CS5008Fall2025/homework-speed-comparison-skakked/Report.md

    Worst Case: $O(n)$

    Binary Search Tree operations (add, remove, and search) achieve $O(log n)$ complexity in the average case when the tree is balanced.
 However, the worst case slows to $O(n)$ when inserting already-sorted data like 1, 2, 3, 4, 5, which creates a completely unbalanced tree resembling a linked list.
-This causes operations to traverse all n nodes instead of just the logarithmic height.
+This causes operations to traverse all n nodes instead of just the logarithmic height.[1,3]

 2. Quicksort